-Gender and Resistance Jennifer Boylan, author, activist, and professor, examines the current moment in the struggle for equality—for LGBTQ people; for disabled people; for anyone who seems "different" in our current culture.
-The former chair of the board of GLAAD, Boylan has witnessed firsthand two decades of progress and struggle for the queer rights movement.
-With humor, compassion, and fierceness, Boylan gives her listeners understanding, inspiration, and solace.
+Gender and Resistance Author, activist, and professor, Jennifer examines the current moment in the struggle for equality—for LGBTQ people; for disabled people; for anyone who seems "different" in our current culture.
+The former chair of the board of GLAAD, Jenny has witnessed firsthand two decades of progress and struggle for the queer rights movement.
+With humor, compassion, and fierceness, she gives her listeners understanding, inspiration, and solace.

-A Twist in Your Plot: On Revision and Invention Jennifer Boylan, bestselling writer and transgender activist, has been a professional writer for 30 years.
+A Twist in Your Plot: On Revision and Invention Jennifer has been a professional writer for 30 years.
 Author of 16 books, she discusses how revision is not only a vital strategy for writers of fiction and nonfiction; it's also a method for living your best life.
-With humor, compassion, and wisdom, Boylan encourages her listeners to create and re-invent themselves so that they may become "their own best draft."
+With humor, compassion, and wisdom, she encourages her listeners to create and reinvent themselves so that they may become "their own best draft."